diasluan/blue-banana-song/README.md

 ![Trained Agent][img_trained_agent]

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+For this task we'll be using [Deep Q-networks](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.